Nachtfeuer/pipeline/PITCHME.md

               script: exit 1
               tags: ['bad']
 ```
- - called on each pipeline end when successful
+ - called on finish of each pipeline when successful
  - called on failed failed task (pipeline stops)

 ```bash